 Student Conduct Process

-In keeping with it's student development approach, the Office of Student Conduct has taken the lead in helping Binghamton University develop a dual level approach to addressing allegations that the Code of Student Conduct has been violated.
-The following links provide quick access to flowcharts outlining the Level I and Level II processes.
+In keeping with its student development approach, the Office of Student Conduct has taken the lead in helping Binghamton University develop a dual level approach to addressing allegations that the Code of Student Conduct has been violated.